 Subscribe to our mailing list to receive blog updates by email

 We send a weekly email with links to new blog posts and website updates.
 You will be able to unsubscribe at any time.
 We will not share your information with anyone.

-We thank the Selection Committee for the North Square Public Art Project for choosing A+J Art+Design as the Project’s Artists and we thank Mayor Marty Walsh for his support.
+We thank the Selection Committee for the North Square Public Art Project for choosing A+J Art+Design as the project’s artists, and we thank Mayor Marty Walsh for his support.

-And we are also very grateful to the many community members who have already extended a hand to help us in this effort, to participate in the project and to welcome us to the community.
-In particular, we thank Jim Pasto, Nina Zannieri, Ben Edwards, Richard and Ben Molinari, Victor Brogna, Thomas Damigella, Matt Conti, Phil Orlandella, Suzanne Taylor, Karen McLaughlin, Traci Griffith Walker, John Pregmon and the North End Waterfront Neighborhood Council, Mary McGee and the North End Waterfront Residents Association, the Project’s Advisory Panel and future involved community members for your participation.
+We are also very grateful to the many community members who have extended a hand to help us in this effort, to participate in the project and to welcome us to the community.
+In particular, we thank Jim Pasto, Nina Zannieri, Ben Edwards, Richard and Ben Molinari, Victor Brogna, Thomas Damigella, Matt Conti, Phil Orlandella, Suzanne Taylor, Karen McLaughlin, Traci Griffith Walker, John Pregmon and the North End Waterfront Neighborhood Council, Mary McGee and the North End Waterfront Residents Association, the Project’s Advisory Panel, and future involved community members for your participation.
 We look forward to continuing the conversations and to working together.